 Tuesday's order also seeks to strengthen requirements that American-made products be used in certain federal construction projects, as well as in various grant-funded transportation projects.
-The commerce secretary is to review how to close loopholes in existing rules and provide recommendations to the president within 220 days.
-The order also asks agencies to assess the use of waivers.
+The commerce secretary is to review how to close loopholes in existing rules and provide recommendations to the president.
+The order asks for a review of waivers of these rules in free-trade agreements.

 The trip brought Trump to the congressional district of House Speaker Paul Ryan, but Ryan was out of the country on a congressional trip.
 The president was greeted by Gov. Scott Walker outside Snap-on's headquarters.